brock-huffar/FetchDemo/README.md

 Welcome to the Fetch Reward Payment System Demo!

-Here will use http request through cURL to enter and track our payments
+Here we'll use http request through cURL to enter and track our payments

 ### Setting up Demo:
-   First run this command on your terminal:
+   First, run this command on your terminal:

    `git clone https://github.com/brock-huffar/FetchDemo.git`

-Then we have two choices on how to run this file:
+Then, we have two choices on how to run this file:
   1. Open "demo" folder in your IDE, and run DemoApplication.java

   2. Navigate to "demo" folder and run as Jar executable with command `java -jar target/demo-0.0.1-SNAPSHOT.jar`

-Once we have application running, we will open a new terminal to start executing commands
+Once we have the application running, we will open a new terminal to start executing commands

 ### Executing Commands: